-There are two main recording formats: WAV and MP3 (Stereo and Mono).
-You can choose to have more than one format (all it takes is space on your hard disk).
-WAV Format - SoliCall creates two files, one with speaker extension (*.spk) and the other with microphone extension (*.mic).
+During the call, SoliCall Pro creates two files, one with a speaker extension (*.spk) and the other with a microphone extension (*.mic).
 When the call ends, SoliCall merges them into a single wave file.
-It may take a few seconds, depending on the length of the call.
-MP3 Format - in order to convert the audio to MP3 format you have to supply an MP3 encoder (e.g. lame.exe).
-SoliCall can call the encoder at the end of the call.
+This operation may take a few minutes, depending on the length of the call.
+If you provide an MP3 encoder, SoliCall can call it to convert the WAV file to an MP3 one.

 That's because you listen to it in mono.
 Make sure you have two speakers plugged-in and turned-on, and that your settings allow you to hear audio in stereo.
 Another option is to change the Recording Format to Mono.

-Because of software patents and we cannot distribute MP3 encoding software.
+Because of software patents we cannot distribute an MP3 encoding software.